cfstcyr/jira-export/README.md

 ## Export Issues
 Run the exporter with a saved `project_id`.
 Results are printed to `stdout`, so pipe or redirect as needed.
+If you omit `--project-id`, the CLI prompts you to select from the configured projects.

 ```bash
 jira-export export --project-id product > product.toml